Tri-County Board of Recovery and Mental Health Services

 U.S. Department of Health and Human Services

-4. This policy and procedure statement shall be given to all Tri-County Board providers, consultants, and subgrantees.
+4. This policy and procedure statement shall be to all Tri-County Board providers, consultants, and subgrantees and posted on the Board’s website.

-5. This policy and procedure statement shall be given to all Tri-County Board employees.
+5. This policy and procedure statement shall be provided to all Tri-County Board employees.

 24-Hour Crisis Hotline 800.351.7347